maplibre/maplibre-gl-js/test/README.md

  - Unit test by file name : `npx jest path/to/file.test.ts --reporters=default` (e.g. `npx jest src/style/style_layer.test.ts`)
  - Unit test that matches a test name: `npx jest path/to/file.test.ts --reporters=default -t "test name"`
- - Browser test that matches a test name: `npx jest test/integration/browser/browser.test.ts --reporters=default -t "test name"`, in some cases here you might want to change the headeless mode in the test file to be `false` to see what's happening in the browser.
+ - Browser test that matches a test name: `npx jest test/integration/browser/browser.test.ts --reporters=default -t "test name"`, in some cases here you might want to change the headless mode in the test file to be `false` to see what's happening in the browser.
  - Render tests that matches a folder or file names: `npm run test-render -- render-test-name` (e.g. `npm run test-render -- text-rotation-alignment`)

 To run folders in watch mode, meaning they will run continuously as you make changes to relevant code, (i.e. for test driven development): use `npm run test-watch-roots *folder1* [*folder2*...]` (e.g. `npm run test-watch-roots ./src/ui/control`)